What We Do

 Policy Research and Development

 SARM staff members focus on agricultural, economic development, municipal and rural policy research and development.

 For currect policy activities and member resources, visit the Advocacy page.

 SARM provides a central communication service dedicated to keeping municipalities informed.
 SARM uses e-mails, our website, monthly updates, and the Rural Councillor magazine, to ensure members are aware of the Association’s activities and offers the opportunity to post advertisements for employment, classifieds, and tenders.

 SARM also provides an information distribution service, for a fee, to its members and outside parties.
 For more information regarding communications services, contact firstname.lastname@example.org

 The SARM legal department has two lawyers and one legal administrative assistant on staff who all have extensive knowledge of rural municipal issues.
 While the lawyers' primary function is related to our Liability Insurance Program, they also provide legal services and advice to our members on a fee for service basis at discounted rates.

 Visit the SARM Legal Services page.

 SARM operates several self-funded insurance plans on behalf of participating member rural municipalities.
 Participating members benefit from reduced premiums and ownership of the plans.
-The plans also pay administration fees to SARM, thereby keeping the membership fees down.
+The plans also pay administration fees to SARM, helping to keep the membership fees down.